Back to Guides

 Interactive Tool

-Analyze caretaker labor supply, wages, and hiring ease across 389 US metro areas.
+Analyze caregiver labor supply, wages, and hiring ease across 389 US metro areas.
 Find where workers are plentiful, wages are competitive, and hiring is easiest.

 Source: Bureau of Labor Statistics (OEWS)